nazmus-saqueeb-ashrafi/nazmus-saqueeb-ashrafi.github.io/_posts/2022-01-30-react-basics-3.md

 ---
 layout: single
-title: "React basics 3 - React Router v6 routing ,context API and useParams"
+title: "React basics 3 - React Router v6 routing, Context API and useParams"
 categories: technical
 ---

 ![Color Choser](/assets/images/routerandcontext.png)

 Welcome to part 3 of my article on React basics.
-In this part we are going to learn about 3 concepts in React.
+In this part we are going to learn about more concepts in React.
 Namely:

 - React Router v6
 - Context API
 - useParams
+- Implement search functionality

 As usual I will attempt to explain things with the help of a simple app.
 This app consists of a navigation bar with 3 links which always stays on the page.
 The links utilizes React Router and so the switch between the links is lightning fast.
 We are also going to use the context API to generate the posts when the home link is clicked.
 The footer component is also always present on the page.